 - they do not meet thresholds for statutory interventions.

-For support and advice for practitioners see our Integrated Prevention and Earliest Help (IPEH) services page.
+For support and advice for practitioners see our Early Help services page.

 From September 2015, local authorities, health visiting services and early years providers have been expected to bring together health and early education reviews for young children at the age of two to two-and-a-half.

 In West Sussex, we have also identified a need to support children and families in preparing for starting school.
-During the termly conversation for each early years setting in the autumn or early spring term, children due to start school in the following academic year will be discussed, including planning for any support needs identified.
+During the early help consultations for early years settings, children due to start school in the following academic year will be discussed, and planning for any support needs identified.

-Find contact details below for the Healthy Child Programme Team to arrange two-year integrated reviews in your setting, or to discuss a child’s health or development needs.
+To arrange two-year integrated reviews in your setting or discuss a child’s health or development needs, view contact details for the Healthy Child Programme Team.

 Integrated two-year review

 The purpose of the two-year review is to:

 - identify the child’s progress, strengths and next steps in order to promote positive outcomes in health and wellbeing, learning and development